lkodinsson/MARS/Basic/PHB.md

 # Advanced Skills

 Unlike basic skills, a character must be at least trained in an advanced skill to use it.
-There are seven core advanced skills: *contacts*, *knowledge*, *lore*, *medicine*, *performance*, *sleight*, and *wild empathy*.
+There are six core advanced skills: *contacts*, *knowledge*, *lore*, *medicine*, *sleight*, and *wild empathy*.
 All additional types of skills, such as combat skills, spellcasting skills, and languages are all considered advanced skills.
 Depending on the genre, setting, or specific adventure there could be any number of additional advanced skills available to players.

 ### Contacts (RES)